-H1: Japanese viewers' perception of the quality of Winter Sonata's narrative is positively associated with the narrative's coherence and fidelity along with emotion, peer-evaluation, and entertainment.
+H1: Japanese viewers' perception of the quality of Winter Sonata's narrative is positively associated with the narrative's coherence and fidelity along with emotion, peer evaluation and entertainment.

-To test this hypothesis, five variables were examined: narrative fidelity, narrative coherence, emotional involvement, others' evaluation of the narrative, and its entertainment value.
-Using a five-point Likert scale (from "Strongly Disagree=1" to "Strongly Agree=5"), the first part of the survey consisted a set of six questionnaires.
-One was about overall evaluation of the quality of Winter Sonata's storyline (M=2.64, SD=1.50), which was a dependent variable.
-The others were about the narrative elements including narrative coherence (M=3.19, SD=1.55) and fidelity (M=2.98, SD=1.45), emotional involvement (M=2.83, SD=1.52), influences from others talking about the drama (M=3.14, SD=1.50), and the degree of entertainment value (M=2.93, SD=1.30).
-Having these variables, we planed to test this hypothesis by using a multivariate equation model with one dependent variable and five independent variables.
+To test this hypothesis, five variables were examined: narrative fidelity, narrative coherence, emotional involvement, others' evaluation of the narrative and its entertainment value.
+Using a five-point Likert scale (from 'strongly disagree' = 1 to 'strongly agree' = 5), the first part of the survey consisted of a set of six questionnaires.
+One was about the overall evaluation of the quality of Winter Sonata's story line (M = 2.64, SD = 1.50), which was a dependent variable.
+The others were about the narrative elements, including narrative coherence (M = 3.19, SD = 1.55) and fidelity (M = 2.98, SD = 1.45), emotional involvement (M = 2.83, SD = 1.52), being influenced by others talking about the drama (M = 3.14, SD = 1.50) and entertainment value (M = 2.93, SD = 1.30).
+Having these variables, we planned to test this hypothesis by using a multivariate equation model with one dependent variable and five independent variables:

-$$Y_i = \alpha + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4 + \beta_5 X_5 + \varepsilon_i$$ where dependent variable (Yi) = Evaluation about the quality of narrative Independent variable $(X_1)$ = The degree of narrative coherence Independent variable $(X_2)$ = The degree of narrative fidelity Independent variable $(X_3)$ = The degree of emotional involvement Independent variable $(X_4)$ = The degree of peer-to-peer dissemination effect

-Independent variable $(X_5)$ = The degree of entertainment value
+$$Y_i = \alpha + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4 + \beta_5 X_5 + \varepsilon_i$$ where dependent variable (Y_i) = evaluation about the quality of narrative; independent variable (X_1) = the degree of narrative coherence; independent variable (X_2) = the degree of narrative fidelity; independent variable (X_3) = the degree of emotional involvement; independent variable (X_4) = the degree of peer-to-peer dissemination effect; and independent variable (X_5) = the degree of entertainment value.

-The second part of the questionnaire asked about if viewer's perceptions about the quality of Winter Sonata's narrative affect their purchase of consumer products associated with the television drama as an indicator of empirical evidence of the media effects.
-Participants were asked if they purchased any products related to the television series, such as the soap opera's music CD, DVD, video tapes, magazines, clothing, cosmetics, or fashion products that actors or actresses modeled in the program.
-This purchasing behavior was measured on a binary scale: "Yes, I have purchased" (Valid percentage = 72.3%) and "No, I have not purchased" (Valid percentage = 27.7%).
+The second part of the questionnaire asked if viewers' perceptions of the quality of Winter Sonata's narrative affected their purchase of merchandise associated with the television drama as an indicator of empirical evidence of the media effects.
+Participants were asked if they had purchased any products related to the television series, such as a CD of the drama's theme music, the DVD, video tapes, magazines, clothing, cosmetics or fashion products that actors or actresses wore in the program.
+This purchasing behavior was measured on a binary scale: 'Yes, I have purchased something' (valid percentage = 72.3 percent) and 'No, I have not purchased anything' (valid percentage = 27.7 percent).